IBM/wkc-workflow/README.md

 # wkc-workflow
-this is for WKC sample workflows
+this is for workflow related sample code